 The Board of Commissioners, Administration and the Citizens Audit Review and Financial Advisory Committee (CARFAC) have worked together to build and improve the five-year forecasting model.
-The model has been used to incorporate a long-term funding plan for the OPEB obligations as well as annual funding to the Township's capital program.
-In 2020 CARFAC began a full comprehensive review of the OPEB funding model, analyzing, and incorporating updated investment and expense assumptions to develop a more accurate picture of the OPEB liability and to recommend options for funding.
-Moving forward, the long-term financial planning model will also be used to identify operational revenue and expense trends as well as to build in various dedicated funding plans to address other major funding needs.
+The model has been used to evaluate the long-term funding plan for the OPEB obligations as well as annual funding to the Township's operating and capital requirements.
+In 2020, CARFAC began a comprehensive review of the OPEB funding model, analyzing and incorporating updated investment and expense assumptions to develop a more accurate picture of the OPEB liability and to recommend options for funding.
+Their report will be presented to the Board of Commissioners in the 3rd quarter of 2022.
 The long-term financial model is incorporated into the Township's annual budget to help the Commissioners and the Township see the long-term impact of various decisions made today.
 Further, the model will allow more comprehensive decision making as decisions are built into the model and analyzed on a Township-wide scale, rather than in a vacuum.